XGangChen/CIRLab/MyResearch/UR3/README.md

     <summary>
       * Run the image:
     </summary>
+    ```bash
-    `docker run --rm -it universalrobots/ursim_cb3` This Docker command couldn't really view the user interface by clicking the link that the terminal provides, or using VNC applications.
+    docker run --rm -it universalrobots/ursim_cb3
+    This Docker command couldn't really view the user interface by clicking the link that the terminal provides, or using VNC applications.
       ```
       # VNC port: 5900
       # Web browser VNC port: 6080